juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Running Annif in Docker container

 These instructions have been written for Linux use, but most of them should work also when using Windows or MacOS.
+Windows and MacOS users should make sure the available memory for Docker is at least 8 GB (click the whale icon in the notification area, and select Settings -> Advanced).
 In Windows you should use a Command Prompt or PowerShell terminal window for entering the commands.

-"Installation" is very easy: The following command will download the Docker image for Annif from quay.io registry  (if the image does not yet exist locally) and start the Bash shell in a container:
+"Installation" is very easy: The following command will download the Docker image for Annif from [quay.io](https://quay.io/) registry  (if the image does not yet exist locally) and start the Bash shell in a container:

     docker run -it quay.io/natlibfi/annif bash